Winnti – BioGenix Solutions

 What They Care About: R&D pipeline integrity, system availability, the security of GenixLibrary

-Current State: Alarmed – she knows GenixLibrary is the core acquisition asset and any integrity question is a deal-risk
+Current State: Alarmed – she knows GenixLibrary is the company’s crown jewel and any compromise threatens BioGenix’s competitive position

 Helpful For: Technical architecture, access controls, understanding what GenixLibrary data was accessible, authorizing forensic work on cloud R&D systems